 Canada has already released a report showing that greenhouse gas emissions from tar sands production would increase by one-third by 2020.
 As oil becomes more scarce, these more environmentally harmful processes to find energy get used, leading to a spiraling downward effect.
 And the jackpot is often oversold; we just learned today that the Marcellus Shale has 80% less oil and gas than originally estimated.

 That sets aside the potential environmental damage from leaks of the tar sands pipeline at any point across the 1,661 miles from Alberta to Texas.
-We’ve already seen leaks in the existing Keystone pipeline (the XL pipeline would carry the tar sands oil) on a dozen separate occasions in its first year of operations.
+We’ve already seen leaks in the existing Keystone pipeline (the new XL expansion would extend its reach into Texas and other states and carry the tar sands oil) on a dozen separate occasions in its first year of operations.

 Kate Sheppard has a great breakdown of the relevant issues.
 But the State Department appears poised to issue their environmental report.